Five takeaways from the Abrams-Kemp debate in Georgia

 Kemp and Abrams may be the main contenders for the Georgia governor’s mansion, but the debate also featured a third candidate: Libertarian Shane Hazel.

-And while Hazel may not cut the same kind of profile as his rivals, he emerged as an outsized presence on the debate stage.
-At various points in the night, he interrupted both Abrams and Kemp, and sparred aggressively with both.
+And while Hazel may not cut the same kind of profile as his rivals, he emerged as an outsize presence on the debate stage.
+At various points in the night, he interrupted both Abrams and Kemp and sparred aggressively with both.

 During one portion of the debate in which the candidates were given the chance to ask each other questions, Hazel pressed Kemp to “apologize” for his handling of the COVID-19 pandemic, railing against government restrictions and even raising questions about COVID-19 vaccines.